alisdt/online_experiments_course/04_jspsych.rst

 Add a new variable to the factorial design, giving two different fixation durations.

 Change the definition of your fixation node to use this new variable.

+Here's :ref:`example code <factorial_with_fixation>` with all of these exercises completed: instructions, and a fixation cross of variable duration.